jimmy-crtl/CIND-810-Capstone-Project/README.md

 summary(is.na(new.ces2019_web$Family.Values))

 # Women.s.Place.in.the.Home - Categorical
-Women.s.Place.in.the.Home.mx = table(new.ces2019_web$Women.s.Place.in.the.Home) ### Get mtcars$mpg distribution
+Women.s.Place.in.the.Home.mx = table(new.ces2019_web$Women.s.Place.in.the.Home)
+Women.s.Place.in.the.Home.mx
+names(Women.s.Place.in.the.Home.mx)
-Women.s.Place.in.the.Home.mx ### Display religious importance values distribution.
-Values are the frequencies of original values names(Women.s.Place.in.the.Home.mx) ### Display the names, which are the original values of religious importance Women.s.Place.in.the.Home.mx[Women.s.Place.in.the.Home.mx==max(Women.s.Place.in.the.Home.mx)] ### Display the max values which is the mode summary(is.na(new.ces2019_web$Women.s.Place.in.the.Home)) new.ces2019_web$Women.s.Place.in.the.Home[is.na(new.ces2019_web$Women.s.Place.in.the.Home)] <- "Strongly disagree"
+Women.s.Place.in.the.Home.mx[Women.s.Place.in.the.Home.mx==max(Women.s.Place.in.the.Home.mx)] ### Display the max values which is the mode summary(is.na(new.ces2019_web$Women.s.Place.in.the.Home)) new.ces2019_web$Women.s.Place.in.the.Home[is.na(new.ces2019_web$Women.s.Place.in.the.Home)] <- "Strongly disagree"
 # confirm NAs have been replaces by checking again for NA values
 sum(is.na(new.ces2019_web$Women.s.Place.in.the.Home))

-# Racial.Minorities - Numeric, not categorical
+# Racial.Minorities - Numeric
 sum(is.na(new.ces2019_web$Racial.Minorities))
 new.ces2019_web$Racial.Minorities[which(is.na(new.ces2019_web$Racial.Minorities))] <- median(new.ces2019_web$Racial.Minorities, na.rm = TRUE)
 sum(is.na(new.ces2019_web$Racial.Minorities))